To provide feedback on the Community Policing Dispatch, e-mail the editorial board at CPDispatch@usdoj.gov.

 Office of Community Oriented Policing Services

-The COPS Office is pleased to feature the April 2017 winner of the Community Policing in Action Photo Contest – The Providence Police Department.
-The winning photo captures a dance-off between two officers and two teens during the Summer Safety Slam, Olneyville’s own National Night Out.
+The COPS Office is pleased to feature the Pinellas County Sheriff’s Office as the April 2018 winner of the Community Policing in Action Photo Contest.
+The winning photo features a deputy coaching a child during his first bicycle ride.

-The COPS Office congratulates the Providence Police Department for being one of the 12 winners of the COPS Office 2017 Community Policing in Action Photo Contest and for its commitment to community policing.
+The COPS Office congratulates the Pinellas County Sheriff’s Office for being one of the 12 winners of the COPS Office 2018 Community Policing in Action Photo Contest and for its commitment to community policing.